g8a9/wowchemy-website/content/authors/admin/_index.md

   url: https://www.polito.it/

 # Short bio (displayed in user profile at end of posts)
-bio: I’m a third-year Ph.D. student at the Department of Control and Computer Engineering of Polytechnic of Turin.
-Presently, I work on the understanding and regularizion of large Language Models in the context of bias and fairness application.
-In the past, I worked on modeling and forecasting financial time series.
+bio: I’m a third-year Ph.D. student at the Department of Control and Computer Engineering of Polytechnic of Turin under the supervision of [Elena Baralis](https://dbdmg.polito.it/wordpress/people/elena-baralis/).
+Presently, I work on understanding and regularizing large Language Models in the context of bias and fairness applications.
+I have also worked on modeling and forecasting financial time series.

 # Interests to show in About widget
 interests: